SeLite/SeLite.github.io/ClassicSelenese.md

 Parameters of Selenese actions can access stored variables as `${name-of-the-variable}`.
 Those get replaced by the value of the variable.
 However, if the action processes the parameter as a Javascript expression (e.g. `storeEval, getEval` or when using [EnhancedSelenese](EnhancedSelenese)), and if the variable contains an array/object or a non-numeric string (possibly with an apostrophe or quotation mark), then replacement of `${name-of-the-variable}` won't work robustly.
 For those cases use `storedVars.name-of-the-variable` or `storedVars['name-of-the-variable']`.
 See also [EnhancedSelenese](EnhancedSelenese).

 ## Javascript variables
 Sometimes you want a _global_ variable that spreads across Selenese functions (which stored variables can't).
 Use _native_ Javascript variables for it.
-Set them using command/action `getEval` with the target being: `variable1=valueOrExpression, variable2=valueOrExpression....`
+Set them using command/action `getEval` with `target` being: `variable1=valueOrExpression, variable2=valueOrExpression....`

 Don't use command `storeEval` for that - it sets a stored variable, which is local.